codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc.md

     max-width="70%"
     %}

-1. Keep the current browser session open, and login via Corporate SSO in an incognito tab (or another browser).
+1. Keep the current browser session open, and log in via Corporate SSO in an incognito tab (or another browser).

     {% include image.html
     lightbox="true"